mshabana70/WebDev_BootCamp/ProjectsForLearning/Bootstrap/notes/bootstrap.md

 - Start off by looking at other peoples websites for inspiration and guidance [here](https://www.awwwards.com/)
 - Also look at potential [UI Patterns](https://ui-patterns.com/) that fit your web application use cases for certain functionalities.
 - Create a simple sketched up Wireframe for your web application.
+You can use [Figma](https://figma.com/)
 - Create a detailed mock-up, which is a photograph/screenshot of your web application design but a detailed one.
 - A great place to find inspiration for all of these phases of design can be found on [dribbble](https://dribbble.com/) where designers put portfolios up of their work.